SBRG/MASSpy-publication/CS2 Ensemble Sampling, Assembly, and Modeling/README.md

 # Case Study 2: Ensemble Sampling, Assembly, and Modeling

+Demonstration of MASSpy utility through an ensemble modeling workflow.

 ## Directory and file descriptions:
 * **Ensemble Modeling Generation.ipynb**:
   * A notebook to construct the ensemble of models based on a glycolysis model with hemoglobin and pyruvate kinase modules.